JAlcocerT/JAlcocerT/content/blog/dev-web-radiophysics-pylinac.md

 But...changes were pushed to the repo, and nothing happened.

-And its all about that when you are forking a repo with Github Actions workflows, you need to enable them (understandable, security reasons):
+And its all about that when you are forking a repo with **Github Actions workflows**, you need to enable them (understandable, security reasons):

 ![KeyStatic CMS with LandingPad Theme](/blog_img/dev/gha-workflows-fork-repo.png)